 Lodging features double occupancy rooms with single beds and a private bath.
 Two of these are handicap accessible rooms.
 There are several less expensive rooms that either share a bathroom with another room or contain three single beds.
 Unless a preference is indicated on the signup sheet, a roommate of the same gender will be assigned.
 We will make every effort to accommodate your room request on the registration form if the rooms are available.
 Note: single rooms are not available.
 Also, rooms are not air conditioned, they have ceiling fans, portable fans and windows.

 Rooms are simple but comfortable.
-There are no hairdryers but there is one to borrow
+There are no hairdryers but there is one to borrow.

 Special notice: